 If a regulation made under this Act that applies to section 8A land or section 8C land is inconsistent with a regulation made under the Land Administration Act 1997 that also applies to the land, the regulation made under this Act prevails to the extent of the inconsistency.

-[Section 130B inserted by No. 36 of 2011 s.
+[Section 130B inserted: No. 36 of 2011 s.
 45.]

 Part XI — Miscellaneous